JoaoSeixasFelix/Bootcamp-Gama/README.md

     - Here we gained a lot of new knowledge, such as:
     - How to better structure and separate application folders in nextjs
     - How to consume an API using Axios;
+    - How to use a token through JWT (Json Web Token) for authentication and social validation.
     - Separation of business rules to be managed by contexts
     - A little more about responsive design and CSS.